Asphalt concrete: Prevention and repair of degradation

 The life of a road can be prolonged through good design, construction and maintenance practices.
 During design, engineers measure the traffic on a road, paying special attention to the number and types of trucks.
 They also evaluate the subsoil to see how much load it can withstand.
 The pavement and subbase thicknesses are designed to withstand the wheel loads.
 Sometimes, geogrids are used to reinforce the subbase and further strengthen the roads.
 Drainage, including ditches, storm drains and underdrains are used to remove water from the roadbed, preventing it from weakening the subbase and subsoil.

 Sealcoating asphalt is a maintenance measure that helps keep water and petroleum products out of the pavement.

 Maintaining and cleaning ditches and storm drains will extend the life of the road at low cost.
 Sealing small cracks with bituminous crack sealer prevents water from enlarging cracks through frost weathering, or percolating down to the subbase and softening it.

 For somewhat more distressed roads, a chip seal or similar surface treatment may be applied.
 As the number, width and length of cracks increases, more intensive repairs are needed.
 In order of generally increasing expense, these include thin asphalt overlays, multicourse overlays, grinding off the top course and overlaying, in-place recycling, or full-depth reconstruction of the roadway.

 It is far less expensive to keep a road in good condition than it is to repair it once it has deteriorated.
 This is why some agencies place the priority on preventive maintenance of roads in good condition, rather than reconstructing roads in poor condition.
 Poor roads are upgraded as resources and budget allow.
 In terms of lifetime cost and long term pavement conditions, this will result in better system performance.
 Agencies that concentrate on restoring their bad roads often find that by the time they have repaired them all, the roads that were in good condition have deteriorated.

 Some agencies use a pavement management system to help prioritize maintenance and repairs.

 Recycling

 Asphalt concrete is a recyclable material that can be reclaimed and reused both on-site and in asphalt plants.
 The most common recycled component in asphalt concrete is reclaimed asphalt pavement (RAP).
 RAP is recycled at a greater rate than any other material in the United States.
-Asphalt concrete mixes may also contain reclaimed asphalt shingles (RAS).
+Many roofing shingles also contain asphalt, and asphalt concrete mixes may contain reclaimed asphalt shingles (RAS).
 Research has demonstrated that RAP and RAS can replace the need for up to 100% of the virgin aggregate and asphalt binder in a mix, but this percentage is typically lower due to regulatory requirements and performance concerns.
 In 2019, new asphalt pavement mixtures produced in the United States contained, on average, 21.1% RAP and 0.2% RAS.